Hartheim killing centre: Clergy

 A total of 310 Polish, seven German, six Czech, four Luxemburg, three Dutch and two Belgian priests were murdered.
 Many of them were transported from the Priest's Block in Dachau concentration camp.
 The chaplain, Hermann Scheipers, was also moved to the Invalid's Block, in order to be taken to Hartheim.
-Scheiper's sister—who stayed in contact by letter—tracked down a certain Dr. Bernsdorf, employee of the RSHA Berlin-Oranienburg, who was responsible for the clergy imprisoned in the Priest's Block.
+Scheiper's sister—who stayed in contact by letter—tracked down Dr. Bernsdorf, employee of the RSHA Berlin-Oranienburg, who was responsible for the clergy imprisoned in the Priest's Block.

 She confronted him and stated that, in Münsterland, it was an open secret that imprisoned priests were sent to the gas chamber.
 Bernsdorf apparently became very nervous during the discussion and telephoned the Commandant's Office at Dachau.
-Scheipers reported that it was on that same day, the 13 August 1942, that there was a response: he and three other German clergymen were moved from the Invalid's Block (where the SS assembled prisoners for onward transportation) back to the Priest's Block.
+Scheipers reported that it was on that same day, the 13 August 1942, that there was a response: he and three other German clergymen were moved from the Invalid's Block, where the SS assembled prisoners for onward transportation, back to the Priest's Block.